ObeoNetwork/GraphicalServerProtocol/specification.md

 }
 ```

-Action messages processed by the client or the server do not automatically require a response.
+Action messages processed by the client or the server don't always require a response.
 Additional information regarding the lifecycle of some action messages can be found in the [Sprotty documentation](https://github.com/theia-ide/sprotty/wiki/Client-Server-Protocol).

-## Actions

-Actions contained in the action messages are identified by their `kind` attribute.
+Actions contained in action messages are identified by their `kind` attribute.
 This attribute is required for all actions.
-Some actions may most of the time be supported only by a client or only by the server but they can be supported by both clients and servers in theory depending on the situation.
+Certain actions are meant to be sent from the client to the server or vice versa, while other actions can be sent by both ways, by the client or the server.
 All actions must extend the default action interface.

 ```typescript
 interface Action {